-Flying with Your Service Dog or Emotional Support Dog
+Flying with Your Service Dog

-In general, service dogs and emotional support animals that accompany you on the aircraft in the cabin are expected to be well-behaved, quiet, and may not encroach on the space of another passenger.
+In general, service dogs that accompany you on the aircraft in the cabin are expected to be well-behaved, quiet, and may not encroach on the space of another passenger.
 Please also be mindful of other passengers who may be allergic to dogs and be ready to switch seats should airline staff make such a request.
 Very large service dogs may have to fly in a kennel and checked, so if you are in that situation we encourage you to check with your airline before you book a ticket.

 DOT Service Animal Air Transportation Form (PDF)